canonical/ros-esm-dependencies-diff-generator/README.md

 # ros-esm-dependencies-diff-generator
-ROS ESM missing dependencies sources generator
+ROS ESM missing dependencies rosinstall file generator.

 This snap helps you create a .rosinstall file that lists all the dependencies not present in